Friedman Industries (NYSEAMERICAN:FRD) Updates Q4 2021 Earnings Guidance

 Friedman Industries (NYSEAMERICAN:FRD) issued an update on its fourth quarter 2021 earnings guidance on Tuesday morning.
-The company provided earnings per share guidance of 1.370-1.520 for the period.
+The company provided EPS guidance of 1.370-1.520 for the period.
 The company issued revenue guidance of -.

 Friedman Industries, Incorporated engages in steel processing, pipe manufacturing and processing, and the steel and pipe distribution businesses the United States.
 It operates in two segments, Coil and Tubular.
 The Coil segment is involved in the processing and wholesale of hot-roll coils into sheet and plate, as well as customer-owned coils.